Zelivka River Basin, Czech Republic

 Description

-Martinický creek catchment (113 km2) and its sub-catchments are subject of long-term research and observation, forming base of data for revealing rainfall-runoff processes and chemicals fate in system of vegetation-soil-subsurface-surface water.
+Martinický Creek catchment (113 km2) and its sub-catchments are subject to long-term research and observation, forming base of data for revealing rainfall-runoff processes and chemicals fate in system of vegetation-soil-subsurface-surface water.
 This is necessary for proposal of evidence-based and efficient measures, limiting activities in catchment area for preservation of drinking water quality also for future.
+Several long-term projects were conducted on these catchments with aim to monitor and understand pollution transport within the basin and especially in rivers and creeks directly draining into Svihov reservoir, which accumulate portable drinking water for central Bohemia.

 Specific features